 Recommendation STATUS 21.
-Have SDCRAA conduct an engineering analysis of Completed: This is a recommendation modification to the Noise Abatement Departure Procedure to 150. assess the potential improvement to noise contours around the airport.
+Have SDCRAA conduct an engineering analysis of Completed: This is a recommendation in Chapter 9 of the Part modification to the Noise Abatement Departure Procedure to 150. assess the potential improvement to noise contours around the airport.